Skip to content

 Asks every engine, measures the answer

-For every topic, Ranko asks the question to ChatGPT, Claude, Perplexity, and Gemini as a real user would, then measures the answer carefully was anyone cited at all, and if so was the source strong or weak.
-The signal is live, grounded in what the engines are actually doing right now, not in a static estimate from a stale database.
+Ranko asks each topic to ChatGPT, Claude, Perplexity, and Gemini as a real user would, then measures the answer: was anyone cited, and was the source strong or weak.
+The signal is live, grounded in what engines do now.

 Features